ashmitmittal/vs-code-bs4/README.md

-# Bootstrap 4 Snippet By Piyush Garg
+# Bootstrap 4 Snippet By Ashmit Mittal

 ### Please Read the usage